nexodus-io/nexodus/README.md

 More information can be found by visiting the [project homepage](https://nexodus.io) or the [project documentation](https://docs.nexodus.io).

 To try it out, see the [quick start guide](https://docs.nexodus.io/quickstart).

+To spin up your own Nexodus service, see [deploying the nexodus service](https://docs.nexodus.io/deployment/nexodus-service/).

 To join the discussion, review the [Code of Conduct](CODE_OF_CONDUCT.md) and join the [Nexodus Discord server](https://discord.gg/4RyhDSkWmK).